semdinsp/estorm-message-processor/README.md

 Usage
 =======

 pull in the normal files for ruby.
-Everytime a message is received with 'command' => "sendtemplates" delegate to that callback So add more delete_routings and you will be able to handle multiple commands
+Everytime a message is received with 'command' => "sendtemplates" delegate to that callback So add more delegate_routings and you will be able to handle multiple commands

 ## Setup delegate processor
 This is the callback processor